 Thanks for having me on.

-I've actually enjoyed the times I've been on with you and your network, and and you guys are actually nice to conservatives.
+I've actually enjoyed the times I've been on with you and your network.

-It's rare, it's rare.
+It's rare.

 Exactly.

-Um now, unlike, say, Michael Wolfe's book, you actually spoke to the president about his faith, about his religious views.
+Now, unlike, say, Michael Wolfe's book, you actually spoke to the president about his faith, about his religious views.

-And you know, somebody said, or I was reading the Heritage Foundation at the end of 2017, and they were pointing out that this president is governing in his first year, governed more conservatively than even Ronald Reagan.
+And, you know, somebody said, or I was reading the Heritage Foundation at the end of 2017, and they were pointing out that this president is governing in his first year, governed more conservatively than even Ronald Reagan.

 Well, I'm watching a guy governing as a Reagan conservative.

-Um, what did you learn about his faith that might surprise people?
+What did you learn about his faith that might surprise people?

 Well, there are a few things.

-Um look, there are a couple things.
+Look, there are a couple things.

-First of all, what was really striking in this book is he talks about the impact that evangelicals have had on him when and I see evangelicals, you're talking about leaders that are around him, not just Paula White and some of these other folks we've heard about.
+And I say evangelicals, you're talking about leaders that are around him, not just Paula White and some of these other folks we've heard about.

-We're talking specifically about many televangelists, many uh Pentecostals that he has never even experienced before, Sean, and all of a sudden there's this whole world that's opened up to him.
+We're talking specifically about many televangelists, many Pentecostals that he has never even experienced before, Sean.

-So he said the quote in the book is basically how this has impacted him greatly, and what we're starting to see now is a spiritual voyage, especially in the last couple of years, where behind the scenes there are a lot of folks that are I want to say witnessing to him, they're really kind of sharing uh Jesus with him in a way that is something that he's not used to.
+And what we're starting to see now is a spiritual voyage, especially in the last couple of years, where behind the scenes, there are a lot of folks that are, I want to say, witnessing to him.

-Mainline Presbyterian, um, the way he grew up is not the way necessarily he's getting an experience now.
+Mainline Presbyterian, the way he grew up is not the way necessarily he's getting an experience now.

-Well, I was gonna ask you in this context, because I know people like Darrell Scott and and he put together a group of of uh he's the head of the National Diversity Coalition for the President and others, and I know that they do talk to him about these things.
+Well, I was going to ask you in this context, because I know people like Darrell Scott, and he put together a group of, he's the head of the National Diversity Coalition for the President and others.

 I know Franklin Graham talks to him about these things.

-And I know that he's interested in these things, and it it's interesting when he gets in an environment where he can actually talk about it, as we just heard, he does show this side of him.
+And it's interesting when he gets in an environment where he can actually talk about it, as we just heard, he does show this side of him.

 You know, for me, a certain fundamental aspect of faith is discerning good versus evil.